 Over the last twelve months ....

 2020 will be forever known as the Year of COVID.
-Yet despite the enforced isolation many people have had to endure, KOVE members proved themselves both resourceful and creative.
-In November 2020 we published an anthology of writings and artwork produced by KOVE members during the first three months of lockdown.
+Despite the enforced isolation many faced, KOVE members proved themselves both resourceful and creative.
+In November 2020 we published Lockdown Pie, an anthology of writings and artwork by KOVE members.
 Please click on the icon of the cover to read the contents.
-If you would like a print copy please let Deborah know, by phone or email.
+If you would like a print copy let Deborah know, by phone or email.

 KOVE bench success stories!

-Left - Anne-Marie, Lynda and Phyllis; Right - in situ, West End Green KOVE members and campaigners at the Shoot Up Hill community bench
+West End Green (Lynda Stuart) KOVE members and campaigners; Shoot Up Hill community bench (Lydia Shellian-Walker)

-Seating on Kilburn High Road (Brent side) remains in limbo due to major refurbishment plans.
+Seating on the Brent side of Kilburn High Road remains in limbo due to major refurbishment plans.
 KOVE is seeking a resolution as it has an impact on older people and others needing a rest when out shopping or taking exercise.

 On November 19th (World Toilet Day) several KOVE members stage a masked-and-distanced protest by forming a queue outside the closed public toilet on Victoria Road, off Kilburn High Road.
-This was followed up with a letter from KOVE Vice Chair, Lynda Stuart, published in Camden New Journal on the subject of Camden's community toilet scheme. http://camdennewjournal.com/article/we-need-a-real-response-on-the-question-of-public-loos
+This was followed by a letter from KOVE Vice Chair, Lynda Stuart, in Camden New Journal on the subject of Camden's community toilet scheme. http://camdennewjournal.com/article/we-need-a-real-response-on-the-question-of-public-loos

-Read more about the Toilet Manifesto for London at: https://pailondon.org.uk/toilets
+(You can read more about the Toilet Manifesto for London at: https://pailondon.org.uk/toilets)

-We are pleased to announce that we have been given a grant of £8,947 by The Mercer's Company to support our work with older people during the COVID-19 pandemic.
-We would like to thank them for their support.
+We would like to thank The Mercer's Company for a grant of £8,947 to support our work with older people during the pandemic.